smoldata/smol-slowtv/README.md

 * 16GB Micro SD card
 * 16GB USB thumb drive formatted for Mac OS HFS+
 * A working wifi network
+* A Mac with an SD card slot

 This guide assumes you are using a Mac to set things up, if you're using Linux or Windows some of the details will be slightly different.